 A Scrum Team, consisting of a Scrum Master, a Product Owner, and the Scrum Software Development Team, which doesn’t exceed seven persons, thereby maintaining “agility”, relies heavily on iterative development.
 Every project is divided into short repetitions/iterations, aptly named “Sprints”.

 Each sprint usually lasts two weeks.
-In these two weeks, the team develops a component and releases it to the team for meetings and discussion on any changes thereof.
-These short sprints ensure that the product is designed strictly as per the user’s requirements, and there is enough flexibility to incorporate any end changes that the customer desires or the project require.
+In these two weeks, the team develops a component and releases it to the team for meetings and discussion on any changes.
+These short sprints ensure that the product is designed strictly as per the user’s requirements, and there is enough flexibility to incorporate any end changes that the customer desires or the project requires.

-- Nature of Scrum Meetings: There are different types of Scrum meetings, namely, Planning meetings, Daily meetings, Grooming meetings, Sprint demo meetings, and Retrospective meetings.
+- Nature of Scrum Meetings- There are different types of Scrum meetings, namely, Planning meetings, Daily meetings, Grooming meetings, Sprint demo meetings, and Retrospective meetings.
 These meetings are goal-oriented, and they don’t impose too many rules.
-They also allow meeting with the stakeholders periodically.
+They also allow meetings with the stakeholders periodically.
 There is scope to discuss the team’s shortcomings too, which helps the team to grow and learn from their mistakes.

 These are some of the many good Scrum practices that have made Scrum almost a Global Leader in the Agile Community.
 Scrum strives for teamwork and a bottom-up approach rather than a top-down approach, which is reflected in its employee-friendly rules and regulations.
 This has made Scrum very popular in the industry, and it seems to stay that way for a long.
 To gain a comprehensive understanding of Scrum and its best practices, participants can enroll in various popular Agile & Scrum training programs offered by Spoclearn.
 Spoclearn delivers some of the widely-recognized Agile and Scrum courses, including Leading SAFe training, CSM training, CSPO training, SAFe POPM training, SAFe Scrum Master training, and others.